Arts and Sciences

 Led by a licensed music therapist, students engage in musical expression through listening to music, singing, playing instruments and dancing, as well as opportunities for creativity and stress release.
 Students learn performance skills, practice audience listening skills, develop self-confidence, and improve teamwork strategies through solo and group performances.

-A weekly nature studies class is led by a certified nature studies educator.
 Our nature curriculum is integrated with each classroom’s current theme or project and supports each student’s learning goals.
-This class provides our students with opportunities to engage all of their senses, resulting in a deeper understanding of academic content and social concepts, as well as an opportunity to explore and develop an appreciation for the natural environment.
+This weekly class provides our students with opportunities to engage all of their senses, resulting in a deeper understanding of academic content and social concepts, as well as an opportunity to explore and develop an appreciation for the natural environment.

 PE is a key part of children’s multisensory learning.
 Motor skills, coordination, muscle strength and endurance are essential for the health and growth of all children.
 Group games and introduction to sports develop cooperation, teamwork, social skills, communication competence and sportsmanship.
 Many children are body smart and find a place to excel thru PE.